BulykLab/universal_PBM_analysis/README.md

 ```

 ### Step 2 - Installing necessary packages
+You must activate a virtual environment in Step 1 before running Step 2.
 Here is a list of specific packages that need to be installed: seqlogo, minpack, and weblogo.
 However, if there are other packages that are missing, use the `conda install [package]` command to install that package.

 ```
 conda install -c conda-forge numpy -y